jovotech/jovo-framework/docs/README.md

 - `app.ts`: This file contains the default [Jovo app configuration](./app-config.md).
 Plugins and other configurations are added here.
 - `app.dev.ts`: This file contains the app configuration for local development (`dev` stage).
 [Learn more about staging here](./staging.md).
 - `components`: This folder contains all [components](./components.md).
 In this example, a `GlobalComponent` and a `LoveHatePizzaComponent`.
 - `output`: This folder contains all [output classes](./output-classes.md), which offer a modular way to return structured output.
-This example includes a `YesNoOutput` class that is used by th `START` handler of the `LoveHatePizzaComponent`.
+This example includes a `YesNoOutput` class that is used by the `START` handler of the `LoveHatePizzaComponent`.

 If we take a look at the `GlobalComponent`, we can find a `LAUNCH` [handler](./handlers.md) that is executed for users who open the app: